 Many parents who are now working from home have also found it difficult to juggle family life with the demands of the working week.
-According to a study from Churchill, 27% of those surveyed report that they feel guilty for not spending enough time with their children.
+According to a study from Direct Line 27% of those surveyed report that they feel guilty for not spending enough time with their children.

 So, keeping the COVID-19 restrictions in mind, let’s take a look at some activities that can bring more fun into children's lives and bring the whole family together.

 Although cinemas in the UK are open at the time of writing, it’s understandable that many are still wary of visiting them due to COVID-19.
 Face masks are now mandatory inside the auditorium, and so cinema-going will not be the most comfortable experience.

 If children are missing the thrill of the big screen, there are ways of creating some of that magic in your own living room.
 You could choose to invest in a dedicated home cinema system, of course, complete with surround sound and a projector screen.
 But if you’re unable (or unwilling) to splash out on such an expensive option, simply turning off the living room lights can instantly make your ordinary TV seem more like a cinema screen.

 To complete the home cinema experience, you can have a set ‘cinema screening’ time for the children to look forward to.
 Popcorn and other cinema snacks are also a must, of course – and they can be bought from the supermarket for a fraction of the price you’d pay in the cinema.